grumat/glossy-msp430/Hardware/BlackPill-BMP/FABRICATION.md

 If these voltages aren't correct, then your board has some assembly problem, that is causing the issue.
 Some general hints are:
-  - Avoid to let the board connected for a long period until you fix the issue.
+  - **Avoid to keep the board connected for a long period until you fix the issue**.
   - Check if the red LED of the BluePill daughter-board is on and stable; you can compare the LED intensity by detaching the daughter-board.
 The LED intensity cannot vary too much, since no component of the